canonical/netbox/charm/docs/tutorial/getting-started.md

 # [docs:traefik-show-endpoints-end]
 ```

-## Create superuser
+## Create a super user

-To be able to login to NetBox, you can create a super user with the next command:
+To be able to log in to NetBox, you can create a super user with the next command:

 ```bash
 juju run netbox/0 create-superuser username=admin email=admin@example.com